Regional Hospital is There when the unthinkable happens

 We Are Ready

-- We coordinate patient distribution.
+·Coordinate patient distribution.

-- We track the bed status of emergency departments.
+·Track the bed status of emergency departments.

 Natural or man-made disasters, power outages, telephone failure, software problems, and high-traffic congestion can cripple communication services.
 Our integrated systems are designed to survive.
+Our communication resources include:

-- We have dedicated 800 MHz MCI radio channels with VHF and HAM radio backup.
+·Dedicated 800 MHz MCI radio channels with VHF and HAM radio backup.

-- We have redundant land-line, wireless, and satellite telecommunication systems.
+·Redundant land-line, wireless, and satellite telecommunication systems.

 National Disaster Medical System (NDMS)